yaksha-lab/explorers_algal_blooms_capstone/README.md

 We used a form of unsupervised semantic segmentation, known as Self-supervised Transformer with Energy-based Graph Optimization (STEGO), to identify clusters of related pixels in satellite images of lakes.
 The STEGO model was developed by Hamilton et al. (2022) and is described in a paper titled ‘Unsupervised Semantic Segmentation by Distilling Feature Correspondences’.
 We experimented with using the pre-trained model developed by Hamilton and with training the model on our own image data.

+To identify the optimal combinations of hyperparameters we conducted a grid search.
+We included the following hyperparameters in our grid search: number of steps(max_steps), number of neighbors(num_neighbors), number of classes(dir_dataset_n_classes), learning rate(lr), batch size(batch_size), and model type(model_type).

+Source code from the author was heavily edited to reflect config parameters.

 **How to train a model:**

-You can use the included google colab notebook to train a model of your choice (STEGO Colab Trainv3.ipynb).
+You can use the included google colab notebook to train a model of your choice (STEGO_Colab_Train_Final.ipynb).

 The model training uses a forked version of the STEGO repository, found here: (https://github.com/yaksha-lab/STEGO_prod)

+Please rename the above repository to STEGO for training.

 **Model training process:**